Random Dungeon Generator

 Whenever a container or book is generated, use this to determine its contents

-Book, Scroll, or Tome: Prayer book
+Book, Scroll, or Tome: Recipe book or cookbook

 Monster